ornl-epics/dbwr/Readme.md

-When you then open a display, you'll note that the resulting URL has the general format
+When you then open a display, you'll find that the resulting URL has the general format

     http://localhost:8080/dbwr/view.jsp?display=URL_OF_THE_DISPLAY.bob

+To access display files that you also use in the control room, you have two basic options.
+You can make them available in the web server's file system, for example via a network file system mount or by periodically fetching a copy of the current displays from a version control system.
+In that case, use URLs like `...view.jsp?display=file:/path/to/display.bob`, where the file path refers to the file system of the web server.
+Alternatively, you may expose the display files themselves via a web server.
+For example, assume that `http://my_control_system_host/displays/path/to/display.bob` serves a display file, then a URL like `...view.jsp?display=http://my_control_system_host/displays/path/to/display.bob` will instruct the display web runtime to fetch that display file and render it.

+You might be concerned that the web runtime could be misused to probe the file system of the tomcast host via for example `...view.jsp?display=file:/etc/password`.
+To prevent this, refer to the `WHITELIST..` settings mentioned above and use them to limit access to only the `file:/path/to/.*` or `http://my_control_system_host/displays/path/to/.*` paths that you intent to expose.

+While the web runtime can fundamentally read the same display files as the desktop version of the display builder, note that it is a separate implementation that can't be 100% compatible.
+While most widgets and their key features are supported, even including some rules, scripts are not, and plots are also simplified.
+In addition, displays created for desktop usage in the control room are often to big to be useful on a smaller device like a phone.
+It might thus be necessary to optimize desktop displays, for example to split one large desktop display into smaller displays meant for remote access.

-Note that the display information is cached, so when you edit a display file and would like to force an update to the web version right away, circumventing the cache, add `cache=false` to the request:
+The display information is cached, so when you edit a display file and would like to force an update to the web version right away, circumventing the cache, add `cache=false` to the request: